tidymodels/themis/cran-comments.md

 ## Release Summary

-This is the 5th CRAN release of themis.
-Exporting a couple of new methods that was previously internal.
+This is the 6th CRAN release of themis.

+New methods.
+Bug fixes.

 ## R CMD check results